rust-lang/mdBook/guide/src/format/config.md

   an icon link will be output in the menu bar of the book.
 - **git-repository-icon:** The FontAwesome icon class to use for the git repository link.
 Defaults to `fa-github`.
-- **git-repository-edit-url-template:** Git repository file edit url template, when provided shows an "Suggest an edit" button for directly jumping to editing the currently viewed page in the git repository.
+- **edit-url-template:** Edit url template, when provided shows a "Suggest an edit" button for directly jumping to editing the currently viewed page.
 For e.g. GitHub projects set this to `https://github.com/<owner>/<repo>/edit/master/{path}` or for Bitbucket projects set it to `https://bitbucket.org/<owner>/<repo>/src/master/{path}?mode=edit`